anilabraham-IT/IntuneEDU/IntuneEDU/add-devices-ios-edu.md

 Devices are ready to power on and enroll in management after you:

 * Set up Intune for Education [with school information](what-is-school-data-sync.md) — such as student records, apps, and settings for devices.
-* Enable Intune for iOS device management by [setting up the Apple Push MDM certificate and Apple DEP tokens](setup-ios-device-management.md#add-an-mdm-push-certificate).
+* Enable Intune for iOS device management by [setting up the Apple Push MDM certificate and Apple MDM Server tokens](setup-ios-device-management.md#add-an-mdm-push-certificate).
-* [Sync your Apple DEP tokens](setup-ios-device-management.md#sync-managed-devices) with Intune for Education and see a list of ready-to-enroll devices.
+* [Sync your Apple MDM Server tokens](setup-ios-device-management.md#sync-managed-devices) with Intune for Education and see a list of ready-to-enroll devices.

 > [!NOTE]
 > Make sure your devices are connected to the Internet and your account has enough Intune for Education device licenses to complete setup.
 Find out more about licensing in [Assign licenses to users](https://docs.microsoft.com/intune/get-started/start-with-a-paid-subscription-to-microsoft-intune-step-4).

 ## Pre-configured enrollment profile
 Intune for Education creates and assigns each synced device a school-optimized enrollment profile.

-The enrollment profile is already configured to tell the device how to set itself up and enroll in management.
-When you turn the device on, the enrollment profile immediately starts working.
-Minimal input or effort is needed from you during enrollment.
+Enrollment profiles are configured to tell the device how to set itself up and enroll in management.
+Intune configures the settings to help speed up your enrollment.
+When you turn the device on, the enrollment profile immediately begins setting up your device.

 ## List of preconfigured settings
 During initial device setup, devices enroll with the following configurations: